gregorybesson/satn-on-steroids/README.md

 ...
 ```
 - `DynamoSessionStorage` is our session storage adapter for DynamoDB.
 I plan to push a PR to Shopify so that they can include it in their project.
-- db is the dynamodb database module.
+- dynamo is the dynamodb database module.
 It is a simple wrapper around the AWS SDK.
 - the following code is just to have the __dirname variable available + expose it as a global var to the packages you'll build
 ```
 import path from 'path';